Mental illness in ancient Rome: Others

-Scientific understanding
+Supernatural causes and magic

+Belief in magic was strong enough that it was an issue in some court cases and certain practices were banned by law.
+The Apologia of Apuleius is a speech in which he defends himself against charges that he quite literally bewitched his very wealthy older wife, Pudentilla, rendering her mentally incompetent for the purpose of defrauding her.
+The proof that he had not practiced magic against her, Apuleius argues, is the fact that she retained her high intelligence—the efficacy of magic in debilitating the mind was not in doubt.

-Disabilities were thought to have been caused by a divine punishment.
-Demons and evil spirits were considered to be an explanation for some mental illnesses.
-It was also believed that mental illnesses could be developed due to natural or biological causes.
+Disabilities were popularly thought to have resulted from divine punishment.
+Demons and evil spirits were supposed to be the source of some mental illnesses.
+Magical objects were used to treat anger.
+Users would offload their feelings onto these objects.
+Popular medications included not only beaver testicles, weasels, and smoked camel brains, but apotropaic practices such as tickling patients with their head near a fire.

+Early science

+Among medical practitioners, philosophers, and scientists, mental illnesses were also attributed to natural or biological causes.
 The dominant theory in ancient Rome was humorism, which is the idea that each person had a group of four humors.
 If they were balanced then the individual would develop illnesses, including mental ones.
 The pulse and heartbeat of the affected person were also used to diagnose.
 Galen believed that negative emotions imbalanced the mind, causing disease.
 He believed that these emotions caused blood to retreat to "the depths of the body."
 Resulting in many negative symptoms and diseases such as melancholia and depression.
 It was believed that seasons could affect the illnesses.
 Changes in weather were thought to stir up the humors.

 The Romans noticed that diseases and conditions, such as epilepsy, could be inherited.
 Roman doctors also distinguished between people with mental illness, and those at risk of mental illness.
 Ancient doctors categorized some people into a "half-mad" category, which meant symptoms only emerged while drunk or stressed.
-Popular medications included beaver testicles, weasels, smoked camel brains, and tickling patients with their head near a fire.